MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/prelude.md

 The $T$ gate is in turn implemented by the <xref:Microsoft.Quantum.Intrinsic.T> operation, and has signature `(Qubit => Unit is Adj + Ctl)`, indicating that it is a unitary operation on a single-qubit.

 Even though this is in principle sufficient to describe any arbitrary single-qubit operation, different target machines may have more efficient representations for rotations about Pauli operators, such that the prelude includes a variety of ways to convienently express such rotations.
-The most basic of these is the <xref:Microsoft.Quantum.Intrinsic.r> operation, which implements a rotation around a specified Pauli axis,
+The most basic of these is the <xref:Microsoft.Quantum.Intrinsic.R> operation, which implements a rotation around a specified Pauli axis,
 \begin{equation}
     R(\sigma, \phi) \mathrel{:=}
     \exp(-i \phi \sigma / 2),